Update Feb 2022: This person describes the whole process better:

-Sour dough is not as easy as ‘instant yeast’ loaves, but the results to me are worth it.
-Apparently it’s easier to digest, plus it has fewer additives, etc. More importantly it tastes delicious.
+Sour dough is not as easy as ‘instant yeast’ loaves, but the results to me are well worth it.
+Apparently Sour Dough is easier to digest, plus as you can see it has fewer additives.
+More importantly though, it tastes delicious.

 It requires a little more planning ahead than an instant yeast loaf, and multiple stages of the process to make the best loaves.
 But nothing in this is inherently complex.
-Just not something you should rush : I start mine on the Friday evening to have a loaf for Sunday morning.
+Just something you should allow time : I start mine on the Friday evening to have a loaf ready to bake on a Sunday morning.
+Or if the weather is reasonable (or if you live in a house) a Friday morning to have one ready to bake on a Saturday morning.

-It’s also not an exact science, but working with something living that might want a few variations as you work with it.
+The process is not an exact science for me, but working with something living that might want a few variations as you work with it.
 In my experience it gives good feedback when you have a feel of what to look for, and I’ve not had any disastrous loaves yet.

 I’ve also found wholemeal sour dough to be pretty easy, even living on a boat and without a fridge or a warm cosy place, it just requires a bit more patience and working with your environment.
 Just try to keep it away from cold drafts.

 Some of my wholemeal loaves have taken 3 days to make in the winter.
-You can also mix partial wholemeal with white flour.
-Or use the same process for white flour.
+You can also mix partial wholemeal with white flour to make it a bit quicker.
+Or use the same process for 100% white flour.

 The better the quality of flour you use, the better the results.
-Even the best organic stoneground flour is not significantly priced, so it’s not worth using the cheapest value flour.
-Especially when you’re doing to giving the loaf a lot of attention, why skimp on virtually the only ingredient of the flour?
+Even the best organic stoneground flour is not significantly priced, so the cheapest flour is a false economy.
+Especially when you’re giving the loaf a lot of attention, why skimp on virtually the only ingredient?

 - Feeding is normally a heaped teaspoon of quality flour, with a dash of water.
-Personally I like to feed it what I’m going to make flour with, so if I’m mainly making wholemeal loaves, I feed the starter with a little wholemeal flour each day.
+Personally I like to feed it the flour I’m going to make the loaf with, so if I’m mainly making wholemeal loaves, I feed the starter with a little wholemeal flour each day.

-- I generally feed mine every day at my own breakfast time, for consistency.
+- I generally feed mine every day at my own breakfast time.
 You can also keep it in the fridge and feed it once a week, but depending on what else you keep in the fridge, this can adversely affect the starter due to the cross-contamination in the space.

-- I try to keep my starter around 1/2 cup (125ml) in volume, plus/minus 50ml or so each way, depending on the season.
+- I try to keep my starter around 1/2 cup (125ml) in volume, plus/minus 50ml or so each way, depending on the season (because our boat is not inherently well insulated).

 - In the winter period, I normally maintain my starter to be a little larger (around 175ml).
 In the summer when it’s warmer and thus more hungry, around 80ml in volume.
 This way, I can just continue to feed it around one heaped teaspoon of flour each day, with a little water.
 Discarding any excess starter to maintain an even size either at the end of each week in the winter, or multiple times a week during the summer.

 - If you forget to feed it for a few days, and a vinegary liquid pools on the surface, all is not lost.
 Don’t mix it in.
-Just pour the wateriness away, and possibly the top layer of the starter as neeeded
+Just pour the wateriness away, and possibly the top layer of the starter as needed.
+Then feed it well for the first few days particularly.

 Makes 1 regular loaf